Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Further reading

-Biden Gaining Ground Over Trump in Swing States, New Poll Shows: It's Latest Survey Showing Positive Signs for Biden (Forbes)

-Biden agrees to debate and Trump offers to face off tonight (Forbes)
+Biden-Trump debates: What to know as CNN reveals moderators for next month's showdown (Forbes)

 Biden counters.
-Trump 2024 election polls: Biden continues to advance with help from RFK Jr. (Forbes)
+Trump 2024 election polls: Biden loses support from major voting blocs (Forbes)

+Biden-Trump Gaffe Tracker: Biden Gets 2021 Inflation Rate Wrong, Trump Bizarrely Mocks Hot Dogs, Hannibal Lecter and Sinatra (Forbes)

 |